lorenzifrancesco/SolitonDynamics.jl/dev_notes/sigma2.md

   - [x] compute an estimate via least squares (variance estimator). the estimate routine is extremely slow.
 Vectorize it in GPU.
 > the 3D case is difficult: the estimate seems not to be accurate due to the "sprayed values" at low axial probability.
+- [ ]  fix the 3D method: why is it at zero?

 #### Comparison script?
+we have a script for various values of the barrier.
+- [ ] write a comparison line plotter